A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Data analysis

 \subsection{Isophotal analysis}

 Structures in galaxies can also be traced with contours of equal intensity, i.e., isophotes.
 The structures deduced from isophotal contours can be parameterised with ellipse fitting.
-For example, an indication of a barred nuclear disc within a barred galaxy is a double peak in the radial profile of the ellipticity of the isophotes \citep[see][]{Erwin_2004}.
+For example, an indication of a barred nuclear disc in a barred galaxy is a double-peaked radial profile of isophotal ellipticity \citep[see][]{Erwin_2004}.

 We use \texttt{photutils.isophote} from Python's astropy package \citep[e.g.,][]{Bradley_2022} to fit elliptical isophotes to the NIRCam images.
 Firstly, we run this module with the galaxy centre coordinates as free parameters, and iterate through the initial parameters to obtain the best fit.
 The module assesses a $10 \times 10$ window centred around a specified point for each isophote to get a central coordinate.
-Then, we select isophotes of radius $10 - 40$\% of the whole galaxy, and determine the galaxy centre to be the average of their central coordinates.
+Then, we select isophotes with radii of $10 - 40$\% of the whole galaxy, and determine the galaxy centre as the average of their central coordinates.
 Finally, the isophotal ellipse fitting is repeated, however, with a fixed centre.

-We obtain the parameters of the fitted ellipses at increasing radii, and we are most interested in the radial profiles of the ellipticity of the isophotes.
-We thus focus on finding the semi-major axis of any major and isolated ellipticity peaks.
+We obtain the parameters of the fitted ellipses at increasing radii, and we are most interested in the radial profiles of the isophotal ellipticity.
+We thus focus on identifying the semi-major axis of any major, isolated ellipticity peaks.